staretgicclfdark/strategic_rep/README.md

       pip install -r requirements.txt

 There are three main experiment in the paper and you can run them:
 **1) full information experiment**.
-That means constants know the classifier.
-In this experiment you can see the different between Hardt model (the model that describes in Strategic Classification) and the linear svm model.
+That means Contestants know the classifier.
+In this experiment you can see the different between Hardt's model (the model that describes in Strategic Classification) and the linear svm model.

 Running the experiment:

     python strategic_main_run.py --full_info_exp

-**2) Movements in the dark experiment.** That means constants don't know the classifier.
-In this experiment you can see how the number of sample constant learns from influences Hardt model and svm model results.
+**2) Movements in the dark experiment.** That means Contestants don't know the classifier.
+In this experiment you can see how the number of sample Contestant learns from, influences Hardt's model and svm model results.
 **Note: for running this experiment you should run first experiment number 1** at the end of this experiment you can find the output files at: result/dark_exp/cost_factor=_{what you defined}_epsilon={epsilon}
  In this folder you can find:
  Graphs with models errors
  Plots of constants movements
- Summaries file about the experiment.
+ Summaries files about the experiment.

 Running the experiment:

     python strategic_main_run.py --dark_exp

 **3) Run synthetic experiment in one dimension.
-Points are sampled from gaussian distribution.**
+Points are sampled from Gaussian Distribution.**

  Running the experiment:

     python strategic_main_run.py --synthetic_exp

 #### **Flags::**
-     -c This is the scale of the cost Contestant pays for movement.
+     -c: This is the scale of the cost Contestant pays for movement.
 Default value is 5.
-Only relevant in the full information and dark experiment.
+Only relevant in the full information and dark experiments.

-     -e This is epsilon the weight of the l2 cost function in the total cost Contestant has to pay for movement. default value is 0.2.
+     -e: This is epsilon the weight of the l2 cost function in the total cost Contestant has to pay for movement.
+Default value is 0.2.
-        Only relevant in the full information and dark experiment.
+        Only relevant in full information and dark experiments.

-     -s The safety that player takes in order to ensure that it gets positive classification.
+     -s: The safety that player takes in order to ensure that it gets positive classification.
 Used only in dark experiment default value is 0

-     -th If set hardt model will train again
+     -th: If set hardt model will train again

-     -ts Train svm loan return model.
-Only relevant in the full information and dark experiment.
+     -ts: Train svm loan return model.
+Only relevant in the full information and dark experiments.

-     -cv Only if train svm loan is set
+     -cv: Only if train svm loan is set

-     --list List of the the numbers examples the Contestants can learn from.
-Only relevant in experiments dark and synthetic 1 dimension gaussian.
+     --list: List of the the numbers examples that Contestants can learn from.
+Only relevant in experiments dark and synthetic 1 dimension Gaussian.

-      -ns Number of Hardt model to use in the synthetic experiment
+      -ns: Number of Hardt's model to use in the synthetic experiment

-      -rp Number to repeat the synthetic experiment
+      -rp: Number to repeat the synthetic experiment

-      -trs Number of example to train the Hardt model.
-If this number is greater than the train set we use all the train set (in the synthetic experiment there is no limitation on the number of examples to train).
+      -trs: Number of examples to train the Hardt's model.
+If this number is greater than the train set we use all the train set
+      (in the synthetic experiment there is no limitation to the number of examples to train).

-      -tes Number of example in the test set that tries to achieve positive score on the model.
+      -tes: Number of examples in the test set that tries to achieve positive score on the model.

-      -mp Shows the plot of the player movements.
+      -mp: Shows the plot of the player movements.

-      --save Saves some information about Contestant trained model.
+      --save: Saves some information about Contestant trained models.
 The data of this experiment is saved in: result/dark_exp/cost_factor={cost_factor}_epsilon={epsilon}.
-Please note that it might take a lot of space but some of the data might speed up the next dark experiment.
-Also note that if you change epsilon or cost factor you must delete two folders one is svm_result/f_hat_result folder and the other is hardt_results/f_hat_result_folder.
+Please note that it might take a lot of storage but some of the data might speed up the next dark experiment.
+Also note that if you change epsilon or cost factor you must delete two folders.
+One is svm_result/f_hat_result folder and the other is hardt_results/f_hat_result_folder.